guglielmozappala/guglielmozappala.github.io/_pages/research.md

 <details>
 <summary> Abstract </summary>
 <br>
-In the last decades, climate change has engendered an increase in migration.
-This paper examines the consequences of recent waves of asylum applications induced by weather fluctuations on the demand and supply of environmental policy preferences in the European Union.
+Weather fluctuations can substantially affect international migration, however, little is known about the political consequences of the climate-driven portion of migration flows in the host countries.
+This paper examines the effect of recent waves of asylum seeker flows induced by weather fluctuations on the demand and supply of environmental policy preferences in the European Union.
 I combine survey data with parties' agenda and electoral outcomes, and exploit exogenous variation in weather in non-OECD origin countries to derive a gravity-predicted instrument for asylum applications between 2000 and 2019.
-I find that asylum applications induced by weather fluctuations raise individual concern on climate change as a priority in the political arena.
-Relying on within-country variation across cohorts, I further document that the effect is larger among young generations and among birth-cohorts exposed to larger flows during their formative age.
-On the supply side, I find that national parties shift their political agenda, being more attentive to the environment.
-Instead, weather-induced asylum applications negatively affect votes for green parties in the European Parliament elections, due to a drop out of the voting polls of traditional green voters and shaping individuals' preferences below voting age.
+On the demand side, I document that flows induced by weather fluctuations raise individual concern on climate change as a priority in the political arena.
+Relying on within-country variation across cohorts, I find a positive effect for individuals exposed to larger asylum flows during their formative age.
+On the supply side, I find that national parties shift their political agenda towards the environment.
+Focusing on electoral outcomes, weather-induced asylum applications negatively affect votes for green parties in the European Parliament elections, which can be explained by a drop out of the voting polls of traditional green voters and by changes in preferences for individuals yet below the voting age.
 </details>

 **Sectoral impact and propagation of weather shocks** <br/> [Draft coming soon]